h908714124/eurkey/README.md

 ````

 This works but the layout doesn't show up in `xfce4-keyboard-settings`.
-Also the change is lost after logout.
-Any help much appreciated.
+Also the change is lost after logout, I have to do `sudo setxkbmap -layout eurkey` again.
+Any help is much appreciated!